Welcome Travel to Cape Coral Accommodations Living in Cape Coral Dining Shopping Fun Other Cape Info Stay in Touch About My Website

 The tops of the trees look similar to forests of deciduous trees that you would normally think of.

-Eco Park, also known as Four Mile Cove Ecological Park, is right near the Midpoint Bridge, along the Caloosahatchee River.
+Eco Park, also known as Four Mile Cove Ecological Park, is one of 39 Cape Coral parks and is right near the Midpoint Bridge, along the Caloosahatchee River.

 To get there, you have to go north on Del Prado Blvd from Veterans Blvd, past Coralwood Shopping Center.